Best Diamond Destinations for Ethical Sourcing in 2026

 The site keeps things minimal, offering a curated set of certified stones (IGI or GIA) and a fast path to checkout.
 While it lacks deep educational tools or transparency reports like Rare Carat, its sole focus on lab-grown gems makes it a reassuring option for anyone avoiding mined stones entirely.

-In 2021, Pandora made global headlines by shifting entirely to lab-grown diamonds—a bold move that continues into 2025.
+In 2021, Pandora made global headlines by shifting entirely to lab-grown diamonds.
 Their diamonds are made using 100% renewable energy, further reducing the carbon footprint.

 Pandora’s design-forward rings cater to those who care about both ethics and aesthetics.
 While their platform doesn’t offer much flexibility in grading filters or educational depth, the brand’s high-profile commitment to ethical practices is commendable.
 Great for style-led buyers who want peace of mind.